FeJo5952/Premier-League_Elo-Ratings/README.md

 # Elo Ratings for Premier League Teams

-This project calculates and visualizes Elo ratings for all Premier League teams from the 1992–93 season onward.
+Overview: This project calculates and visualizes Elo ratings for all Premier League teams from the 1993–94 season onward.

 ## Folder Structure